2006

 J. Wilton Littlechild

 Throughout his career as an athlete and builder he has strived to create opportunities for youth to improve their self esteem and realize their potential through sport.
 One of Willie’s greatest achievements is co-founding the North American Indigenous Games.
-Besides athletic recognition worldwide, Willie has been awarded the Order of Canada, the American Medal of Honor and been named one of the 2000 outstanding intellectuals of the 21st Century.
+Besides athletic recognition worldwide, Willie has been awarded the Order of Canada, the American Medal of Honour and been named one of the 2000 outstanding intellectuals of the 21st Century.

 Read More